xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/The Kingdom of Faerghus/The Kingdom of Faerghus.md

 House Dominic quite possibly is the smallest of any house descended directly from the 10 Elites.
 The house occupies very little territory and holds very little influence compared to most other houses.
 The house has served as the guards to the royal family for generations.
 House Dominic is descended from the Elite of the same name, and bears his Crest.
 They also have possession of Crusher, the Hero Relic of Dominic.
 House Dominic's former Baron, Gustave, went into selfimposed exile after the tragedy of Duscur.
 His brother now serves as the new Baron Dominic, and takes care of the former Baron's lands and family

 ###### Locations in the Barony
-* **Dominic** is a small fortified town that serves as the Kingdom's main trading port with Albinea, which, while not lucrative, does give the barony the edge it needs to stay afloat.
+* **Dominic** is a small fortified city that serves as the Kingdom's main trading port with Albinea, which, while not lucrative, does give the barony the edge it needs to stay afloat.

 ### Minor houses of the Kingdom
 Some houses are not large and/or established enough to warrant their own sections.
 Such houses are listed here.